Step by step guide to buying a house

 Location is a personal choice and depends on your own preferences and needs.

-Also look at transport links, local facilities such as shops, schools, parks and green spaces.
 When you have an area in mind, set up alerts on property portals and register with local estate agents.

 3. Get a Mortgage in Principle

 A Mortgage in Principle (MIP) is also known as a Decision in Principle (DIP) or Agreement in Principle (AIP).
-It’s a document from a lender stating the maximum they are likely to lend you.
+It’s a document from a lender stating the maximum they're likely to lend you.
 Importantly this is based only on the information you give them.
 When conducting a MIP some Lenders also do a soft credit search.

-This is useful to show estate agents and sellers that you are a serious buyer, but it’s not a mortgage offer and is not a guarantee the lender will lend to you.
+This is useful to show estate agents and sellers that you are a serious buyer.
+But it’s not a mortgage offer and is not a guarantee the lender will lend to you.

-Firstly, it’s based on what you tell them, so when you actually apply for a mortgage, you need to prove those figures.
+Firstly, it’s based on what you tell them, so when you apply for a mortgage, you need to prove those figures.

 Secondly, it is the maximum they would offer you.